Intro to Econ: Scarcity

 - Water scarcity – Global warming and changing weather, has caused some parts of the world to become drier and rivers to dry up.
 This has led to a shortage of drinking water for both humans and animals.

-- Labor shortages – In the post-war period, the UK experienced labour shortages – insufficient workers to fill jobs, such as bus drivers.
+- Labor shortages – In the post-war period, the UK experienced labor shortages – insufficient workers to fill jobs, such as bus drivers.
 In more recent years, shortages have been focused on particular skilled areas, such as nursing, doctors and engineers

 - Health care shortages – In any health care system, there are limits on the available supply of doctors and hospital beds.
 This causes waiting lists for certain operations.